top of page

 The team was grateful to find a new champion in Governor Kathy Hochul, whose team of staffers made closing this dangerous loophole a top priority leading into the 2024 budget session after receiving nearly 1,000 postcards from constituents demanding change.
 Advocates returned to Albany in March 2024 to reinforce to Legislative leadership the critical urgency of this issue.
 The Governor indicated openness to resolving the issue in the budget, and according to staffers in both the Executive and Legislative branch, it was a hot topic of discussion throughout budget negotiations.

 In fact, at one point in during budget debates, there seemed to be momentum coalescing behind resolving the issue by raising Temporary Disability Insurance (TDI) benefits for the first time since 1989 - a move that would have benefitted families across the state in addition to closing the gap to protect stillbirth moms.
-But in the end, the immense cost of raising TDI - which would result in quintupled premiums to employers and employees alike - proved to be too much of a hurdle.
+But in the end, the TDI efforts never made it into the budget.

 "We are incredibly frustrated that New York has once again failed to make the safety of mothers a priority in this budget," Samantha said.
 "Every day that we delay, families in New York state who experience the tragedy of stillbirth suffer.
 Many of these families depend on paid family leave as a lifeline during this challenging time.
 Yet, these benefits are stripped from them, leaving them to make impossible choices between their financial and physical health.
 It’s cruel and inhumane."